 - Most of the models look directly at the camera instead of performing an action.
 (What was the photographer thinking? )

 - I have to spend hours in Photoshop covering up cleavage, so clients will think the photos are appropriate for the workplace.
-(I use Photoshop’s cloning tool to replicate the fabric texture).
+(Maybe they confused the work shots with the nightclub shots.)
+Note: You can use Photoshop’s cloning tool to replicate the fabric texture.

 - There is not enough diversity in age, race and ethnicity.
 (See next.)

 - I have to regularly swap heads and bodies to make my courses sufficiently inclusive.
-(I find this to be tedious and kind of gross.)
+(Changing heads and bodies is kind of gross.)